mviereck/x11docker/README.md

 _Rather special options reducing security, but not needed for regular use:_
   - `--sudouser` allows sudo with password `x11docker`for container user.
 If an application breaks out of container, it can do anything.
 Allows some container capabilties that x11docker would drop otherwise.
-  - `--cap-default` disables x11docker's container hardening and falls back to default docker container privileges.
+  - `--cap-default` disables x11docker's container hardening and falls back to default docker container capabilities.
   - `--dbus-system`, `--systemd`, `--sysvinit`, `--openrc` and `--runit` allow some container capabilities that x11docker would drop otherwise. `--systemd` also shares access to `/sys/fs/cgroup`.
   - `--hostipc` sets docker run option `--ipc=host`.
 (Allows MIT-SHM / shared memory.
 Disables IPC namespacing.)
   - `--hostnet` sets docker run option `--net=host`.
 (Allows dbus connection to host.
 Shares host network stack.)